Simple Solutions for Back Pain

 - Allow your shoulders to be relaxed and down.
 Create some space between your ear lobes and shoulders (in other words, avoid wearing your shoulders as earrings!).

-- Take a moment today to notice your alignment while sitting at the computer or while driving.
+- Take a moment today to notice your alignment while sitting at the computer or driving.
 Notice the placement of your head and shoulders as well as your feet.

 Where to find Posture Support Products